 Executing contracts and agreements as per the laws ensure that the virtual actions, approvals, and signatures businesses are offering are valid and enforceable.

 This blog is a complete guide to e-signatures.
 It will help you gain an in-depth understanding of what makes electronic signatures legally enforceable, how long they are enforceable, where they’re accepted, when they are not accepted, how they remain compliant, and much more.

 You open a document, click a box, select a font, and suddenly you’ve ‘signed’ an agreement.
 Bob Dylan was right: the times, they are a-changin’.

-Whether you’re on the sending or receiving end of an agreement that requires an electronic signature, you really just want peace of mind in knowing:
+Whether you’re on the sending or receiving end of an agreement that requires an electronic signature, you really want peace of mind in knowing that –

-- The correct person will actually be electronically signing the document.
+- The authorized person will actually be electronically signing the document.